maxviazov/Spring-Frameworks-/Build-from-Source.md

-_This document describes how to build the Spring Framework sources locally._
+_This document describes how to build the Spring Framework sources locally or import them into an IDE._

 The Spring Framework uses a [Gradle](http://gradle.org) build.
 The instructions below use [Gradle Wrapper](http://vimeo.com/34436402) from the root of the source tree.